-At least that has been my experience and that is apparently how the Whiteheads feel too because after 3 years of living their idea rural life, they felt that inevitable pull of their wanderlust spirit too.
+At least that has been my experience and that is apparently how the Whiteheads feel too because, after 3 years of living their ideal rural life, they felt that inevitable pull of their wanderlust spirit too.
 They longed for somewhere new to explore AGAIN!

 Time To Make A Dream Come True

 At the time, the economy and the country seemed to be taking a turn and they no longer viewed the U.S. as the BEST place to raise their children.
 That is when they started to take action on a new dream which was actually an old dream that they had put off for a long time.
 Susan and Michael always dreamed of travelling and showing their children the world.

 So Susan and Michael began to actively take steps to reduce their possessions and the anchoring effect of having a lot of stuff has on a family.

 They also started to grow their online businesses that they hoped would eventually help support their lifestyle and life of travel.

 Lightening Their Load

 They sold most of their things, gave away the rest and stored some of their keepsake items like photos at Susan’s parent’s home.

 They now own 99% less than what they used to own which makes it easier to travel the world as a family unhindered by “THINGS”.
 They each have 1 backpack plus they carry an additional 3 suitcases for other miscellaneous items totaling a whopping 10 bags for 7 people.
 That’s pretty lean.

 What About The Kids?

 Money Money Money

 The biggest surprise Susan revealed to me is that when they embarked on their travels, they didn’t have a ton of savings and have had to really hustle to finance their lives.